RickStrahl/Westwind.Globalization/Readme.md

 ```cs
 services.AddSingleton(typeof(IStringLocalizerFactory), typeof(DbResStringLocalizerFactory));
 ```

+Once this is done you can use standard ASP.NET localization to use data from the configured localization provider (Db or Resx typically).

 > #### Use of IStringLocalizer is optional.
 > You can use `DbRes.T()` or strongly typed resources directly if you prefer.
 However, for `DataAnnotation` localization `IStringLocalizer` is required in ASP.NET Core (shrug), so generally you'll want to add `DbResStringLocalizer` in `ConfigureServices()`.